enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 ..

   3. Start the new server(s)
   4. Copy the dump files from the old to the new server, place it in $NEW_XP_HOME/data/dump/.
-The folder will be named "6.4.2-dump"
   5. Load the dump (:ref:`toolbox-load`)

 ::